amylour/FreeFido_v2/README.md

 Users articles and comments require approval by the Admin of FreeFido to keep the website content on topic.
 Admin can change the status of articles from 'Draft' to 'Published'.

 <details>
-    <summary>Dropdown menu allowing Admin to 'publish' a users article</summary>
+    <summary>Dropdown menu allowing Admin to 'publish' a users article, 'Save' button must be clicked to confirm</summary>
     <img src="documentation/final_views/draft_art.png">
 </details>

 <details>
-    <summary>Dropdown menu allowing Admin to 'approve' a users comment</summary>
+    <summary>Dropdown menu allowing Admin to 'approve' a users comment, 'Go' must be clicked to confirm</summary>
     <img src="documentation/final_views/comment_apprv.png">
 </details>

-Admin can control users booking via the panel.
+Admin can control users bookings via the panel.

 Dropdown menu allowing Admin to 'approve' a users comment